Solly Sherman

-Saul S. Sherman (September 25, 1917 – October 10, 2010) was a professional American football quarterback in the National Football League.
+Saul S. Sherman (September 25, 1917 – October 10, 2010) was a professional American football quarterback in the National Football League (NFL).
 Born in Chicago, Illinois, he played two seasons for the Chicago Bears.

-Career
+Football career

 Sherman played collegiately for the University of Chicago, initially as a halfback, before converting to quarterback his senior year.
 It was during his time at UChicago that he had learned the T-formation, at the time a novel offensive scheme, from Maroons head coach Clark Shaughnessy.
+He was drafted in the 18th round of the 1939 NFL Draft.
 Sherman only played two seasons in the pros before he retired to go fight in World War II, but not before he helped teach the T-formation to his Bears teammate, future Pro Football Hall of Famer Sid Luckman, who would go on to use the T to revolutionize the NFL's passing game and quarterback the Bears to four NFL championships.
 This remains arguably Sherman's most lasting legacy in pro football.